YCChenVictor/blog-frontend/src/posts/software/dsa/tree.md

 ```

 Each node has a question, a yesNode branch and a noNode branch.
 The ask() method of the node prompts the user to answer the question and then follows the appropriate branch based on the answer.
 If the branch is another DecisionTreeNode, it recursively calls the ask() method on that node.
 If the branch is a leaf node, it simply returns the corresponding result.

-## TODO

-* Determine if two trees are identical
-* Mirror tree
-* Symmetric Tree
-* Diameter of tree
-* Checked for Balanced tree
-* Children Sum Parent
-* Check for BST
-* Array to BST
-* Largest value in each level of binary tree
-* Maximum GCD of siblings of a binary tree
-* Zigzag Tree Traversal
-* Inorder Successor in BST
-* Kth Largest Element in a BST

 ## Reference